gatling/frontline-doc/content/reference/current/release/release-notes/index.md

 ### Features

 * FL-913: Reports: Lock summaries column headers when scrolling down
-* FL-915: Pipeline: split waiting for injectors to listen over HTTP and to instantiate the Simulation in 2 disctinct steps with distinct timeouts
+* FL-915: Pipeline: split waiting for injectors to listen over HTTP and to instantiate the Simulation in 2 distinct steps with distinct timeouts

 ### Fixes